|

 Frequency) or

 chip set expert, I can't give you the details.
-But I do know
+However, I do

 that some